West Edmonton Mall: Ice Palace

 Ice Palace is a scaled-down version of a National Hockey League (NHL) regulation-sized ice rink in the centre of the mall.
 The Edmonton Oilers occasionally practised at the Ice Palace during the 1980s.
 The Oilers' contract for using the rink has since expired.
 The rink is used for various hockey and other sporting tournaments.
+Each summer the Ice Palace is host to the Brick Invitational Hockey Tournament, featuring top hockey players aged 10 and under from across North America.
+Multiple future NHL stars have played in the tournament, including Mathew Barzal, Cole Caufield, Mitch Marner, Macklin Celebrini, among others.
 In 2015, the Ice Palace was renamed Mayfield Toyota Ice Palace after the mall sold the naming rights to a local auto dealership.
+However, after a couple of years as well as the dealership moving to WEM in 2021, the Ice Palace was reverted back to its' original name.

 During special events, such as Remembrance Day, the ice rink is covered for ceremonies.
-In July 2017, West Edmonton Mall announced that the Mayfield Toyota Ice Palace would get a $3 million renovation.
+In July 2017, West Edmonton Mall announced that the Ice Palace would get a $3 million renovation.
 It closed for the summer and reopened in December 2017.